DamianEdwards/BlazorIdentity/README.md

 - Return URL (courtesy of article from [Chris Sainty](https://chrissainty.com/working-with-query-strings-in-blazor/))
 - Data download
 - Delete account
+- Password recovery
+- Change Email
 - 2FA login (TOTP) - partially done.
 Testing incomplete.
 Refer [2FA Notes.txt](2FANotes.txt) for explanation of issue encountered.

-NOTE: 2FA requires configuring a 3rd party provider such as Twillio or SendGrid for full testing and use.
+**NOTE**: Several of the above require configuring a 3rd party provider such as Twillio or SendGrid for full testing and use.

+**Also fixed:**
+ - A dependency on Microsoft.AspNetCore.Identity that snuck into the BlazorIdentity project.
+ - LaunchSettings.json files that got created in BlazorIdentity and BlazorIdentity.Server projects.
+ - Cleaned out a <remove> entry in the project file of BlazorIdentity.ServerApp.

 <img width="1000" alt="image" src="https://user-images.githubusercontent.com/249088/177449167-a19c3efa-6a24-4e5d-ada4-1ddf617c9643.png">